Zotero Database Principles of Use

 Special Fields

-Zotero does might not natively support some fields that are expected in references.
-It is possible to custom fields and custom date to the Extra field and then use it in a style.
+Zotero may not support some fields natively.
+You can add custom fields and custom dates in the Extra field and use them in a citation style.
 See the discussion here.

-You can add an editor to a report by putting it in the Extra field like this:
+For example, you can add report editors in Extra like this:

 Editor: Last || First A.